-All counties EXCEPT Maricopa and Pima: The Contractor shall reimburse hospitals for member care in accordance with AHCCCS Rule R9-22-705.
-The Contractor is encouraged to obtain subcontracts with hospitals in all GSA's and must submit copies of these subcontracts, including amendments, to AHCCCSA, Division of Health Care Management.
+The Contractor shall reimburse hospitals for member care in accordance with AHCCCS Rule R9-22-705.
+The Contractor is encouraged to obtain contracts with hospitals in all GSA's and must submit copies of these contracts, including amendments, to AHCCCSA, Division of Health Care Management, at least seven days prior to the effective dates thereof.